-While foster care is sometimes necessary to keep a child safe, removing a child from his or her home can be a traumatic experience in itself because it involves separation.
+While foster care is sometimes necessary to keep a child safe, removing a child from their home can be a traumatic experience in itself because it involves separation.
 Placing the child with a familiar caregiver helps ease this transition.
-“Non-related kin” refers to a person, typically a neighbor, family friend, teacher, coach or other acquaintance, who is familiar with the child or his or her family and is willing to provide a safe home for the child until they can safely return home or another permanency option is determined.
+“Non-related kin” refers to a person, typically a neighbor, family friend, teacher, coach or other acquaintance, who is familiar with the child or their family, and is willing to provide a safe home for the child until they can safely return home or another permanency option is determined.
 In Nebraska, non-related kinship caregivers are not required to obtain a license although it is encouraged.

 Traditional foster care

 Individuals who meet the requirements and complete the training to become a foster parent can care for any child, teen or sibling group in state custody for an undetermined amount of time.
 Foster parents provide care and support for children until a permanent plan is implemented.
 They should be committed to working in partnership with birth family members and child welfare professionals, as well as completing ongoing training requirements.

 Specialized, therapeutic, or medical foster care